MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-network-sdn.md

 SDN resources fall into two broad categories in VMM:

 - **Known resources**: Resources that can be created and managed with VMM
-- **Unknow resources**: Resources that must be created and managed outside of VMM.
+- **Unknown resources**: Resources that must be created and managed outside of VMM.

 ### Known resources